Frequently Asked Questions

 There are no prerequisites, the course is open to all those that have a desire to learn!

 The Arabic curriculum that will be used was built in partnership by Ibn Haldun University and Al-Madina Institute.
 It will concentrate on giving students the 4 basic skills needed to master the Arabic language (reading, writing, speaking, comprehension) as well as grammar.

 Yes!
 This is a live in-person interactive program with native Arabic speaking instructors.
 All classes will be delivered live over Zoom.

-Arabic studies will be conducted five days a week for full-time students and two days a week for part-time students.
+Arabic studies will be conducted five days a week, Monday through Friday.

 For a class to commence there must be a minimum of five students.
 Class size will not exceed eight students.

 Each student will be assessed by our Arabic language staff to see where their current placement is.
 The assessment will consist of an online interview.
 Once your level is assessed, you will be placed in the class suitable to your language needs.
 We use the standards set forth by ACTFL (American Council on the Teaching of Foreign Languages).